The Thomas Pages homepage

 Islam generally misinterprets the story of Christ's crucifixion as meaning that then God was disloyal, unfaithful, to His prophet, in allowing Him to be so treated, and therefore quite understandably rejects it as incorrect in loyalty to their understanding of God.

-The Bible says that God was in Christ reconciling the world to Himself (2 Cor.5:19).
+The Bible says that God-was-in-Christ reconciling the world to Himself (2 Corinthians 5:19).
 This is the essence of the purpose of God in Jesus Christ!

 The basis of this reconciliation is the justice of God.